Magazine

-Miriam Aran (Photo: Liron Moldovan)Visit the village of Gimzo, near Modiin, and you'll certainly notice the unique home of Miriam Aran.
-Its distinct igloo-like structures draw the eye.
-Inside, large tables hold colorful threads spinning rhythmically.
-This home is where Yehuda, of blessed memory, and Miriam Aran raised their eight children and where Miriam’s home business of crafting unique Judaica pieces flourishes to this day.
-Yehuda passed away three years ago after a brief battle with cancer.
-With great strength, Miriam continued managing the business after his passing.
+Miriam Aran (Photo: Liron Moldovan)Visit the village of Gimzo, near Modiin, and you’ll immediately notice the unique home of Miriam Aran.
+Its igloo-like structures naturally draw the eye.
+Inside, large tables are covered with colorful threads, spinning rhythmically.
+This is the home where Yehuda, of blessed memory, and Miriam Aran raised their eight children, and where Miriam’s home-based business crafting unique Judaica pieces continues to flourish to this day.

 Yehuda Aran, of blessed memory

-(Photo: Baruch Greenberg)
+Miriam and Yehuda Aran (Photo: Baruch Greenberg)

-(Photo: Baruch Greenberg)
+Miriam and Yehuda Aran (Photo: Baruch Greenberg)

 (Photo: Liron Moldovan)